poiyomi/PoiyomiDocs/docs/special-fx/emission.md

 - `Type`: **Float**

 An offset applied to the wave.
-This value is unitless, and depends on the velocity and interval values.\
+This value is unit-less, and depends on the velocity and interval values.

 <!---------- AudioLink Section ---------->